finos/open-source-readiness/docs/bok/Activities/Level-3/Public-Development.md

 * Setting and enforcing norms for communication
 * Pointing new contributors to small, easier to tackle opportunities

-GitHub has published a helpful blog of [tips for creating a healthy and sustainable open source community](https://github.blog/2022-07-07-healthy-and-sustainable-communities/).
+GitHub has published a blog of [tips for creating a healthy and sustainable open source community](https://github.blog/2022-07-07-healthy-and-sustainable-communities/).
 It is helpful for new contributors and maintainers alike to familiarize themselves with these practices and embody them in their open source work.

 ## Ways to Contribute